tahiri-lab/aPhyloGeo/paper/paper.md

 In the comparison of phylogenetic trees, which are constructed based on genetic data, with climatic trees, a crucial step involves applying a phylogeography approach.
 This includes the utilization of Robinson and Foulds distance for topology evaluation and Least Squares distance for assessing branch length differences.

+## Spatial Proximity Confounding Effects

+An important limitation of the current *aPhyloGeo* analysis pipeline is the potential confounding effects of spatial proximity on both genetic relatedness and climate similarity.
+Spatial autocorrelation can introduce biases, as geographically close samples may exhibit similar genetic and climatic characteristics due to their proximity.
+Future versions of *aPhyloGeo* could address this by incorporating spatial autocorrelation analysis and spatial regression models.

 ## Editing Multiple Sequence Alignment Methods

 Multiple Sequence Alignment (MSA) holds immense significance in bioinformatics as it serves as a foundational step for the comparison and analysis of biological sequences.
 Here is an in-depth overview of some widely used MSA methods: 1) **Pairwise Alignment** [@li2018minimap2], 2) **MUSCLE** [@edgar2004muscle], 3) **CLUSTALW** [@hung2016sequence], and **MAFFT** [@katoh2013mafft].